-Owner financing, also referred to as seller financing, is a legitimate and effective way to sell real estate in an economy where conventional financing is difficult to obtain.
-However, recent state and federal legislation make the process more difficult than it used to be.
+Owner financing is a legitimate and effective way to sell real estate in an economy where traditional lender financing may be difficult to obtain.
+However, recent state and federal legislation make the OF process more difficult than it used to be.

-For one thing, residential lease-options exceeding 6 months (formerly the favorite of investors) and contracts for deed were both severely restricted by changes to the Texas Property Code made in 2005.
-Because these changes impose severe penalties on sellers (not buyers) if burdensome rules are not followed (details below), sellers have moved away from lease-options and contracts for deed.
-Thus only a few types of residential owner financing remain practicable:
+For one thing, residential lease-options exceeding six months (formerly a favorite of investors) and contracts for deed were both dealt a near-death blow by changes to the Property Code made in 2005.
+As a result, only a few types of residential owner financing remain practicable:

-- the traditional owner finance, used when the property is paid for;
+- traditional owner finance, used when the property is paid for;

-- the wraparound, which involves giving the buyer a deed and arranging for the buyer to make monthly payments to the seller so the seller can in turn pay the existing lender; and
+- wraparounds, which involve giving the buyer a deed and arranging for the buyer to make monthly payments to the seller so the seller can in turn pay an existing lender; and

-- the land trust, which involves deeding the property into a trust as a "parking place" of sorts until a credit-impaired buyer can obtain financing.
-In our terminology, this is called an "exit trust."
+- land trusts, where the property is deed into a trust as a parking place of sorts until a credit-impaired buyer can obtain financing.
+In our terminology, this is called an "exit trust".

 - the 2009 S.A.F.E.
 Act which requires that sellers of non-homestead property to non-family members have a residential mortgage loan origination license;

-- Title XIV of the Dodd-Frank law, also known as the "Mortgage Reform and Anti Predatory Lending Act;" and
+- Title XIV of the "Mortgage Reform and Anti Predatory Lending Act," also known as Dodd-Frank; and

 - Chapter 5 of the Texas Property Code which since 2005 has imposed burdensome requirements and penalties upon seller financing of residential properties.